 Tree permit application fees

-For the removal of a City-owned tree or a distinctive tree that is unrelated to an infill development, the application fee is $150 per tree, up to a maximum of $750.
-For tree removal associated with infill development, the fee is $500 per tree up to a maximum of $2500.
+For the removal of a City-owned tree or a distinctive tree that is unrelated to an infill development, the application fee is $162 per tree, maximized after five trees, by ownership.
+For tree removal associated with infill development, the fee is $685 per tree maximized after five trees, by ownership.
 If the tree removal is a part of a development application under the Planning Act, as a part of a Site Plan or Plan of Subdivision application, for example, the tree permit fee is included in the development application fee.

 The application fees are contained in Schedule D of the by-law.